 Central’s Candle People

 Most Sundays at Central we light candles and pray for people from our community who are involved in mission initiatives around the world.
-Central supports people who are partners of these agencies:
+Over the years Central has supported people who are partners of these agencies: